|Princess Grace of Monaco. Image via Pinterest|

 The entire Monaco fell in deep sorrow and flags were raised to a half-staff.
 Prince Rainier was beside the princess "practically without interruption," a palace spokesperson said.
-It was, however, unknown whether or not the prince was beside her the moment she breathe her last.
-However, a French report can tell that Prince Rainier left Princess Grace's bedside about 30 minutes before she died at around 10:30 pm.
+It was, however, unknown whether or not the prince was beside her the moment she breathed her last.
+A French report can tell that Prince Rainier left Princess Grace's bedside about 30 minutes before she died at around 10:30 pm.

 All possible means were done to revive the princess but to no avail.
-The princess' youngest daughter, Princess Stephanie, who was 17 at that time, was with the princess trapped inside the car.
+Princess Stephanie, the youngest daughter, who was 17 at that time, was with Princess Grace, trapped inside the car.
 She suffered from severe bruising.

-In Hollywood, where she reigned as a movie queen for but only two years, tributes began to pour from fellow screen legends, including Frank Sinatra and President Ronald Reagan.
+In Hollywood, where she reigned as a movie queen for two years, tributes began to pour from fellow screen legends, including Frank Sinatra and President Ronald Reagan.

-Frank Sinatra from Princess Grace's leading man when she starred in High Society in 1956.
-Sinatra recalled Grace as "a gracious, wonderful woman who was a princess from the moment she was born."
+Frank Sinatra, Princess Grace's leading man in the movie High Society (1956), recalled Grace as "a gracious, wonderful woman who was a princess from the moment she was born."

 According to Palace the princess suffered a broken right leg, but unconfirmed reports revealed that it was two broken ribs and fractured collarbone.
 Her condition eventually worsened at night time before she died due to intra-cerebral vascular hemorrhage.